DominicDHC/Financial-Computing/README.md

 # Financial-Computing
-This is a repository for financial computing course.
+This is a project repository for financial computing course.